facebookresearch/hydra/website/docs/patterns/configuring_plugins.md

 </div>

-This approach works well for common configs across different modes.
-What if we want to override `window_size.width`  for `sim` mode?
+This approach makes the assumption that the Launcher used has all the fields we are overriding.
-Overriding the value in primary config will limit launching option to only `hydra/launcher=sim` - we can no longer override `hydra/launcher=falcon9` because  `falcon9` does not support configuring `window_size.width`.
-In the next section, we will look at how to extend plugin default for more configuration flexibility.
+If we wanted to override a field that exists in the Simulation Launcher but not in the Falcon9 Launcher, like `window_size.width`, we would no longer be able to use the Falcon9 Launcher!
+The next section solves this problem.

 ### Extending plugin default config